convertigo/c8oprj-lib-oauth/readme.md

 Returns to the client the public OAuth credentials

-### listGroupsAzureAd

-Returns the list of groups for a user for AzureAD

 ### loginAzureAdWithAccessToken

-Perform the Backend OAuth flow for AzureAD
+Perform the OAuth flow for AzureAD

 If the token is valid, it will be stored in the user's session to be used when calling Microsoft APIs.

 Also if the token is valid, setAuthenticatedUser step is executed to flag this session as authenticated.

 **variables**